SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 The process is as follows:

 1. The developer defines a GitLab CI job^[Jobs are the smallest CI units consisting of commands and operations.
 Multiple CI jobs make up a CI pipeline], named `pages`, in the repository's `.gitLab-ci.yml` file.
 2. When a commit is pushed into the remote Git repository on the GitLab server, the `pages` job automatically runs on the repository.
-It builds the website according to the steps predefined in the GitLab CI job and saves the build in an artifact
+It builds the website according to the steps predefined in the GitLab CI job and saves the build in an artifact.
 3. The GitLab CI artifact, which contains the website build, will then be accessible by the end users through a domain made availabe by GitLab.
 It usually follows the syntax [GitLab username].GitLab.io/[repository name].
-Alternatively, the developer can bind the artifact to a domain name of his own choosing, e.g. VSWorkbench.Dahalan.De
+Alternatively, the developer can bind the artifact to a domain name of his own choosing (e.g. VSWorkbench.Dahalan.De).

 4. When an end user navigates to the url to which the artifact is mapped, the GitLab servers send a reply with the artifact.
 The artifact will contain
 HTML, \gls{css}, JS, and possibly assets (images, pdfs, etc.) that the end user's browser can parse and build the website from.